antontkv/docker-and-pid1/README.md

 - start other processes
 - be the ancestor (direct or indirect) of all processes
 - adopt orphaned processes
-- terminal all processes on shutdown
+- terminate all processes on shutdown

 PID 1 is protected in Linux:

-- It will never receive any signal, if this process didn't explicitly created handle for this signal.
-For example, if you send `SIGTERM` to PID 1 process that didn't created handle for this signal, the OS will not send this signal and never terminate the process by default.
+- It will never receive any signal if this process didn't explicitly create a handle for this signal.
+For example, if you send `SIGTERM` to PID 1 process that didn't create a handle for this signal, the OS will not send this signal and never terminate the process by default.
 - It will never receive `SIGKILL` or `SIGSTOP` unless it comes from the ancestor namespace.

 So this means that you can't terminate or kill process with PID 1 like any other process.

 ### Looking under the hood

-At the time of writing, the latest stable version of Linux is 6.1, so I will look at its source code.
+At the time of writing, the latest stable version of Linux is 6.1, so we will examine the source code of this version.

-Looking ahead, I will say that we are interested in how the init process gets the flag `SIGNAL_UNKILLABLE`.
-Since this flag determents which processes can ignore signals.
+Our focus is on understanding how the init process obtains the `SIGNAL_UNKILLABLE` flag, which determines which processes can ignore signals.

 This describes how PID 1 in any namespace gets the `SIGNAL_UNKILLABLE` flag: